Air fryer asparagus is crunchy, delicious, and ready in less than 10 minutes, this makes the perfect super quick side dish.

 Why use the air fryer?

-- Easy: prepare the stalks, dump them in the basket, rub with oil and spices, add a little Parmesan (optional).
+- Easy: prepare the stalks, dump them in the basket, rub them with oil and spices, and add a little Parmesan (optional).

 - Fast: no need to preheat the machine.
 Dish ready in 6-7 minutes.
 You would need about 20 minutes to roast it in the oven.